Dilanjer/graphql-nestjs-fingerprint/README.md

 import { Module } from '@nestjs/common';
 import { join } from 'node:path';

-import { NestjsFingerprintModule } from 'nestjs-fingerprint';
+import { NestjsGraphqlFingerprintModule } from 'graphql-nestjs-fingerprint';
 import { AppResolver } from './app.resolver';
 import { AppService } from './app.service';